 If you’re lucky enough to have an outside space, be it in the form of a garden, terrace, balcony or front porch, transform it into a hygge haven!

-Fairy lights, blankets, cushions and lanterns are simple yet effective additions to any outside space, and they make late nights talking under the stars even more special.
+Fairy lights, throw blankets, boho cushions and lanterns are simple yet effective additions to any outside space, and they make late nights talking under the stars even more special.

 23. Embrace aperitivo

 Make like an Italian and embrace the traditions of aperitivo and apericena.
 The former is a cocktail and light bite, designed to whet the palate for the evening meal, and the latter is a larger, buffer-style spread designed as both aperitif and main meal.

 I wrote about both in way more detail here, but hosting an apericena evening in your garden is a great way to socialise, eat great food and drink good wine and cocktails.
 What’s not to love?

 Not only are you guaranteed to get the freshest and tastiest fruit and veg around, you will also reduce your carbon footprint (the food doesn’t have to be transported as far to get to you and is usually grown using methods that minimise the impact on the earth) and support your local farmers in the process!

 Shopping at farmer’s markets is hygge because it is all about the experience, and rather than rushing around the supermarket like a headless chicken, buying out-of-season stock wrapped in layers of plastic, you can slow down, take in your surroundings and choose the ripest, juiciest goods you can find, safe in the knowledge that they are in season and ethically produced.

 Read more about why you should shop at farmer’s markets here.

 What could be more hygge than gathering around a campfire with your friends, toasting marshmallows, listening to music and having a great time?
 If you don’t have have a burn pit then you can always rent a spot at a local campsite!
 Or you can even make your own fire out in nature, as long as you are safe and stay within the confines of the law.